TechxArtisanStudio/Openterface/docs/faq.md

 Our ultimate goal is to enable AI to control target computers, and the Openterface plays a crucial role in this vision.
 Inspired by projects like [OthersideAI's self-operating computer](https://github.com/OthersideAI/self-operating-computer), we aim for the mini-KVM to act as an extension of the 'hands' (providing keyboard and mouse control) and 'eyes' (capturing the video source) for the host computer.
 If the host computer is powerful enough, it could potentially emulate the capabilities seen in the 2013 movie "Her".
 While this is a future aspiration, it highlights the exciting possibilities we see for the mini-KVM.

+#### What accessories are available for the Openterface Mini-KVM?
+We offer a range of accessories to enhance your experience with the Openterface Mini-KVM.
+Check out our [Accessories](accessories.md) section for more details on available products, including our VGA to HDMI Converter Cable.

 --------